Modern Linux distros are designed to appeal to a large number of users who run modern hardware.

 LXLE is a lightweight version of Linux based on the annual Ubuntu LTS (long term support) release.
 Like Lubuntu, LXLE uses the barebones LXDE desktop environment, but as LTS releases are supported for five years, it emphasises stability and long-term hardware support.
-The most recent version at the time of writing (16.04.2) is a remastered version of Ubuntu 16.04.
+The most recent version at the time of writing (16.04.5) is a remaster of the current of version of Ubuntu LTS.

 Aimed primarily at reviving older machines, the distro is designed to serve as a ready to use desktop out of the box, specifically tailored to appeal to existing Windows users.

 The developers spend a considerable amount of time making all the necessary mods and tweaks to improve performance, but they don't skimp on niceties.
 Aesthetics are a key area of focus as evidenced by the hundred wallpapers which are included, along with clones of Windows functions like Aero Snap and Expose.

 The distro boasts full featured apps across categories such as internet, sound and video, graphics, office, games, and more.
 It also includes plenty of useful accessories such as a Terminal-based Weather app and Penguin Pills, which is a graphical frontend for several virus scanners.